rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 #### Load average check

-The graph for the load average check displays your instance's load average on a per-minute basis.
+The graph for the load average check displays the instance's load average on a per-minute basis.
 Whereas the CPU usage graph displays moment-to-moment fluctuations in CPU use, the load average graph reflects overall CPU usage.